leobago/fti/scripts/ckpt_processor/README.md

 rank_id    			: Id of rank \
 level(optional)     : FTI's level (1, 2, 3, 4) \
 					 if not provided, read from last checkpoints. \
+*Output* \
-*Output*: Application data in CSV format.
+Application data in CSV format.

 ## Pre-requisites

 This version processes checkpoints written with POSIX mode.

-In FTI's configuration file, have the following parameter set as follows:
+In FTI's configuration file, have the following parameter set as follows: \
 ckpt_io = 1